jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (n) any film depicting wholly or mainly travel:
   (o) any film depicting wholly or mainly cultural activities:
   (p) any film intended for supply or exhibition solely to ethnic organisations:
-  (q) any video game.
+  (q) any video game:
+  (r) any video on-demand content made available by a person who is not a specified CVoD provider:
+  (s) any video on-demand content made available by a specified CVoD provider that was uploaded by a user to the provider’s platform, and that was not commissioned by the provider.
-(2) The Chief Censor may, at any time, require any person who proposes to exhibit to the public or supply to the public any film of a class mentioned in subsection (1), or who has exhibited to the public or supplied to the public any such film, to make an application under section 9 for the issue of a label in respect of that film.
+(2) The Chief Censor may, at any time, require any person to make an application under section 9 for the issue of a label in respect of a film of a class mentioned in subsection (1) if,—
+  (a) in the case of video on-demand content, the person has made the content available to persons in New Zealand, or proposes to do so; or
+  (b) in any other case, the person has exhibited or supplied the film to the public, or proposes to do so.
-(3) Nothing in subsection (1) exempts any film from the requirements of section 6 if— (a) the film is a restricted publication; or
+(3) Nothing in subsection (1) exempts any film from the requirements of section 6 or 46C if— (a) the film is a restricted publication; or
   (b) the Chief Censor has required the film to be submitted to the labelling body under subsection (2).